 The PPP loan agreement is dated June 18, 2020, matures on June 18, 2025, bears interest at a rate of 1% per annum, with the first six months of interest deferred, and is unsecured and guaranteed by the U.S. Small Business Administration ("SBA").
-The Company applied ASC 470, Debt, to account for the PPP loan.
 The PPP loan may be prepaid at any time prior to maturity with no prepayment penalties.
 Funds from the PPP loan may only be used for qualifying expenses as described in the CARES Act, including qualifying payroll costs, qualifying group health care benefits, qualifying rent and debt obligations, and qualifying utilities.
-The Company intends to use the entire loan amount for qualifying expenses.

 Under the terms of the PPP, certain amounts of the loan may be forgiven if they are used for qualifying expenses.
-The Company intends to apply for forgiveness of the PPP loan with respect to these qualifying expenses, however, it cannot assure that such forgiveness of any portion of the PPP loan will occur.
-As for the potential loan forgiveness, once the PPP loan is, in part or wholly, forgiven and a legal release is received, the liability would be reduced by the amount forgiven and a gain
+In January 2022, the Company received notice that \$24,049 of the PPP loan was forgiven, and a \$24,049 gain on forgiveness of PPP loan was recorded.
+The balance of the PPP loan after recording the forgiveness was \$126,000.
+The terms of the PPP loan provide for customary events of default including, among other things, payment defaults, breach of representations and warranties, and insolvency events.
+The Company was in compliance with the terms of the PPP loan as of March 31, 2022.